DenG: 1984–2015: Early life, education, and music releases

+2016–2019: "Put Foot", MAMA nomination, tour, and performances

+In January 2016, DenG posted a note on his Facebook page, expressing his desire to quit music.
+However, in a telephone interview with LIB Life, he stated that the purpose of his post was to determine whether Liberians were still interested in his career.
 The music video for DenG's "Put Foot" was released in January 2016.
 DenG first announced plans for the video's release earlier that month.
 He accused his manager Alice Yawo of downgrading the video's quality after she thanked a fan, who belittled the video, for their comments.
 In June 2016, DenG and Yawo had a fallout from their unwillingness to communicate.
 DenG was nominated for Listener's Choice at the 2016 MTV Africa Music Awards, becoming the first Liberian artist to receive a MAMA nomination.
-In late 2016, he performed alongside Christoph the Change, Kcee and Tekno at Beach Jam, a concert sponsored by Lonestar Cell.
-On June 9, 2017, DenG released the Sarkodie-assisted track "Janjay".
-It was jointly produced by Liberia's Stone Luckshine and Ghana's Possigee.
+In late 2016, he performed with Christoph the Change, Kcee and Tekno at Beach Jam, a concert sponsored by Lonestar Cell.
+On June 9, 2017, DenG released the Sarkodie-assisted track "Janjay", which was jointly produced by Liberia's Stone Luckshine and Ghana's Possigee.
 Described as a Liberian highlife song, "Janjay" contains lyrics about a girl's dream.
 Prior to the song's release, DenG enlisted Kcee to appear on his track "Make Dem Talk".

 In July 2017, Emma Smith recruited DenG to lent vocals to her single "Hold Ground", an up-tempo track that has elements of Afrobeat and dancehall.

-In May 2018, DenG organized the first leg of his American tour; it concluded with a concert in Washington DC.
-In August 2018, he performed at the One Africa Music Fest, becoming the first Liberian act to perform at the festival.
+In May 2018, DenG planned the first leg of his American tour, which culminated with a performance in Washington, D.C.
+In June 2018, African Entertainment Management Group (AEMG) announced via a press release that they terminated DenG's management agreement.
+In August 2018, DenG performed at the One Africa Music Fest, becoming the first Liberian act to perform at the festival.
 Held at the Ford Amphitheater at Coney Island, the festival featured additional performances from Wizkid, Flavour N'abania, Tekno, Sarkodie, Cassper Nyovest and Diamond Platnumz.
 DenG was one of the Liberian acts who performed at a concert headlined by Nigerian singer Davido; the concert was held at the Samuel Kanyon Doe Sports Complex in November 2018.

+2020–present: "Sanitize" and New Seh

 In 2020, DenG collaborated with Takun J, Sundaygar Dearboy, Tan Tan, Soul Smiter, Odemz, and Amaze to produce the hipco song "Sanitize".
-The artists released the song in order to raise awareness about Covid-19 and encourage Liberians to practice good hygiene.
+The artists released the song in order to raise awareness about COVID-19 and encourage Liberians to practice good hygiene.
+DenG released his debut studio album, New Seh, on August 23, 2023.
+The album has twenty-five tracks and features collaborations with PCK, Barsee, Boifatty, and King Buju, among others.